The Beautiful Abandoned Spot In Idaho That’s Hidden In Plain Sight

 Night may have fallen on this incredible railroad's unique history and peak architectural beauty, but it's still a beautiful and impressive part of Idaho history, worthy of future preservation efforts.

-You can visit the railroad and check out the splendor from a distance, and even get up close to photograph the trestles themselves - but climbing or hiking along the rails in any way could be fatal.
+You can visit portions of the railroad and check out the splendor from portions of the highway.
+In some areas, you can even get up close to photograph the trestles themselves - but climbing or hiking along the rails in any way could be fatal.
 Stay safe, Idaho!

 A special shoutout to Jeff Zenner Photography for contributing some of the awesome photos above!

-Have you ever seen any portion of the Camas Prairie Railroad in person?
-For another phenomenal sight in the Camas Prairie, Idaho’s annual canola bloom is unexpected, colorful, and positively mesmerizing.
+For another phenomenal sight in the area, Idaho's annual canola bloom is unexpected, colorful, and positively mesmerizing.